• Skip to primary navigation

 In most cases, ataxic cerebral palsy isn’t diagnosed until the child shows developmental delays.

-It’s important to ensure your baby gets regular medical checkups, especially during the infancy and toddler stages, so that physicians can start treatment as early as possible.[5]
+It’s important to ensure your baby gets regular medical checkups, especially during infancy and toddler stages, so that physicians can start treatment as early as possible.[4]

 Treatments for Ataxic Cerebral Palsy